Kirt von Daacke

 Assistant Dean and ProfessorDepartment of History

 B.A., University of Virginia

 Ph.D., The Johns Hopkins University

 My research centers upon social constructions of race, community social hierarchies, and identity in eighteenth and nineteenth century America.
 I am especially fascinated with studying the complex interplay of race and culture in the antebellum South.
-My first book, Freedom Has a Face: Race, Identity, and Community in Jefferson's Albemarle, 1780-1865, came out with the University of Virginia Press in 2012.
-I have also begun research for a second book-length project examining the history of a nineteenth century interracial island fishing community in coastal Maine.
-Additionally, I am very excited to be co-chairing the UVa President's Commission on Slavery and the University.
-Those scholarly interests grew out of my experience as an undergraduate history major here at the University of Virginia, where so many of my professors challenged and inspired me as a thinker and scholar both inside and outside the classroom.
-I am very excited to have returned to UVa and to have the opportunity to guide current University students as they discover and pursue their own academic interests.
+My first book, Freedom Has a Face: Race, Identity, and Community in Jefferson's Virginia, was published in 2012.
+I have co-authored a new volume on slavery at the University of Virginia with the University of Virginia Press that will hit the bookshelves in 2019.
+I am honored to co-chair both the UVA President's Commission on Slavery and the University (PCSU) and the President’s Commission on the University in the Age of Segregation (PCUAS).
+The PCSU worked on research, acknowledgment, community engagement, and atonement for several years, culminating in the completion of a significant memorial to enslaved laborers (expected completion spring 2019).
+The PCUAS will continue that process and investigate UVA’s difficult past from 1865 to 1965.
+My scholarly interests dovetail neatly with my current professional work here and grew out of my experience as an undergraduate history major here at the University of Virginia, where so many of my professors challenged and inspired me as a thinker and scholar both inside and outside the classroom.
+I remain thrilled to get to participate in shaping this place in the twenty-first century and to have the opportunity to guide current University students as they discover and pursue their own academic interests.